 You have to choose which import path you want to take:

 - Dragging a folder on top of the Photos library view immediately starts an import of all new images, with a prompt about any duplicates found.

 - Dragging a folder on top of the Photos icon in the Dock brings up an import view that shows all previously imported images and videos and any new ones.

 If you’re having Photos copy the images into the library, be sure you have enough storage on the volume on which the library resides.

-Once the import is complete, your media is immediately available, but you have to wait an indeterminate amount of time for object and facial analysis to complete in macOS Sierra.
+Once the import is complete, your media is immediately available, but you have to wait an indeterminate amount of time for object and facial analysis to complete in macOS Sierra and later.
 The People album should let you know how many images are left to scan, but it won’t tell you how long it will take.